John Landy

-Early life and education
+Family

+The son of Clarence Gordon Landy (1900-1970), and Elva Katherine Landy (1906-1995), née Ashton, John Michael Landy was born in Melbourne, Victoria, on 12 April 1930.
+He married English journalist Lynne Fisher at Upper Beaconsfield on 30 October 1971.
+They had two children.

+Education

-Landy was born in Melbourne, Victoria, on 12 April 1930, and attended Malvern Memorial Grammar School and Geelong Grammar School.
-He was initially more interested in nature, and Australian rules football, though in his final year won the 'All Public Schools Mile Championship".
-He graduated from the University of Melbourne in 1954, receiving a Bachelor of Agricultural Science.
+He attended Malvern Memorial Grammar School and Geelong Grammar School.
+He was initially more interested in nature, and Australian rules football, though in his final year (1948) won the "Associated Public Schools Mile Championship" in a fierce race that resulted in his victory over P.B.
+Quin, of Xavier College, who was subsequently disqualified for his interference.

+He graduated from the University of Melbourne with a Bachelor of Agricultural Science in March 1954.

 Athletics

 During his school years, Landy enjoyed watching middle-distance track events.
 He became a serious runner during his university years, joining the Geelong Guild Athletic Club in 1949.
 He was coached by Percy Cerutty, who trained him to cut his time for running a mile down to 4 minutes, 11 seconds, earning himself a place on the Australian Olympic team at the 1952 Summer Olympics in Helsinki.
-While at the Helsinki Olympics, Landy befriended Emil Zatopek, the Czech triple gold medal-winning runner, who persuaded him to increase the intensity of his training programme.
+While at the Helsinki Olympics, Landy befriended Emil Zatopek, the Czech four-time gold medal-winning runner, who persuaded him to increase the intensity of his training programme.
 He became faster still.

+In March 1954 he was awarded the Helms World Trophy for Australasia for his "athletic prowess".
 On 21 June 1954, at an international meet at Turku, Finland, Landy became the second man, after Roger Bannister, to achieve a sub-4-minute mile.
 He achieved a world record time of 3:57.9, ratified by the IAAF as 3:58.0 owing to the rounding rules then in effect.
 He held this record for more than three years.